 The idea of having something wrong near your brain can be very scary, which is why our program allows you to be seen by a multidisciplinary team of specialists from Otolaryngology (ear, nose and throat), Neurosurgery, Ophthalmology, Radiation Oncology, and Medical Oncology and get an answer regarding your diagnosis and treatment the same day.

-Our experts treat tumors with cutting-edge therapy including pioneering minimally invasive surgeries for a fast recovery.
+Our experts treat tumors with innovative therapies including pioneering minimally invasive surgeries for a fast recovery.

-- Open: The open approaches involve incisions, opening the skull, removing the tumor or correcting the deformity, and reconstructing you.
+- Open: Open approaches involve incisions, opening the skull, removing the tumor and reconstructive techniques to preserve cosmetic and functional outcomes.

 For patients with an acoustic neuroma – a tumor of the nerve that connects the ear and brain – hearing loss can occur as a result of surgical tumor removal.
 Our cranial base team emphasizes hearing preservation whenever indicated.

-We also use cutting-edge radiation therapy, chemotherapy, modifying your immune system or a combination of these treatments, with or without surgery, to effectively treat cranial base tumors.
+We also use radiation therapy, chemotherapy, and holistic approaches as needed, with or without surgery, to effectively treat cranial base tumors.
 All approaches are designed to restore the patient to his or her preoperative function, lifestyle and appearance.
 More than 1,400 adult and pediatric skull base patients have been treated since our program began in 1994.